 3. Create a Mindset of Learning and Growth

 The organization needs to create a virtual work environment that stimulates learning and growth for remotely working employees.
-This needs to be done through a combination of live online training sessions, self-learning modules and on-the-job learning.
+Hence, a combination of live online training sessions, self-learning modules and on-the-job learning can prove to be effective.

 4. Demonstrate Care and Concern